Childs Play: Coding Booms Among Chinese Children - UrduPoint

 Ji has almost finished writing a simple version of the popular game "Plants vs Zombies".

-In November, Vita competed in a coding competition for primary students, held by the Shanghai Computer Industry Association.
+In November, Vita competed in a coding competition for primary students, held by the Shanghai Computer Society.

 He spent two months learning the coding language C++ for the competition, with the help of his father, going all the way to the final despite being among the youngest participants.